mbcbot/mbcbot.github.io/README.md

 Its custom tailored to also include Attendence from MBC Campus portal
 ## Demo: [View](https://mbcbot.github.io)

-(Only Need to authenticate with the bot once.
+(Only Need to authenticate with the bot once)
-Initial **Loading times may take upto 27 seconds** depending upon the fetched data)

 Current MBC Branches with Access to bot: